-- 1. Drain the complete reducing agent. - Flush the complete RA dosing system with double-distilled water (quality: evaporation residue < 2 mg/L) until there is no more reducing agent in the system (<0.1%).
-Consult with your contact partner if you have any questions on details of the flushing operation work sequence. - 3.
+- 1. Drain the complete reducing agent. - 2.
+Flush the complete RA dosing system with double-distilled water (quality: evaporation residue < 2 mg/L) until there is no more reducing agent in the system (<0.1%).
+Contact your MTU representative if you have any questions on details of the flushing operation work sequence. - 3.
 After flushing, drain the water completely or dry the system. - 4.
 Seal all openings tightly. - 5.
 Pack the complete system in climate-compatible packaging.

 For flushing operation and draining of the RA dosing system, the Service dongle must be connected.
 Execution according to drawing for XZ57541000013.
-Consult your contact person if you have any questions.
+Contact your MTU representative if you have any questions.